Skip to content

 How Much Is Child Support in Pennsylvania?

-If you make $60,000 a year in Pennsylvania, child support for 1 child is estimated at $899 per month ($10,788 per year) based on the Pennsylvania Rule 1910.16-3.
+If you make $60,000 a year in Pennsylvania, child support for 1 child is estimated at $843 per month ($10,116 per year).
 This assumes the other parent earns approximately $36,000/year.
-Actual amounts depend on both parents' incomes, custody arrangements, and additional expenses.
+Actual amounts depend on both parents' incomes, custody time, and add-on expenses (child care, health insurance).

 Pennsylvania Child Support Estimates by Income (2026)